Championing the positive impact of a more diverse workforce

 In a nutshell, Opening Up Photonics is a platform that supports the photonics industry in tackling equality, diversity and inclusivity challenges to help it become more accessible to everyone, and that champions the positive impact a more diverse workforce brings.
-It is supported by the University of Glasgow, Technology Scotland, the Institute of Physics and the Knowledge Transfer Network, and more recently, The Future Photonics Hub.
+It is supported by the University of Glasgow, Technology Scotland, the Institute of Physics and the KTN, and more recently, The Future Photonics Hub.

 It began in 2018 predominantly to highlight the lack of gender diversity in photonics, particularly in Scotland but also in the UK more broadly.

 What action is it taking to narrow the gender gap?